Home > Local Species > Longfin Squid

-Also Known As: Longfin Squid, Winter Squid, Boston Squid
+Also known as Longfin Inshore Squid, Winter Squid, and Boston Squid

-Longfin inshore squid have a long slender mantle that can grow up to 1.6 feet in length, but is typically less than 1 foot.
+Longfin Squid have a long slender mantle that can grow up to 1.6 feet in length, but is typically less than 1 foot.
 Extending out from either side of the mantle are two long fins.
 The fins are at least half the length of the mantle and are rhomboid in shape.
 The head has two large eyes and a mouth with beak-like teeth.
 Extending out from the head are 8 arms that are shorter than the mantle and two long tentacles.
-Longfin inshore squid are translucent in color with many chromatophores, or pigment cells that can change color to help them escape predators or to attract a mate.
-Even though they can change color, longfin inshore squid often exhibit a reddish hue.
+Longfin Squid are translucent in color with many chromatophores, or pigment cells that can change color to help them escape predators or to attract a mate.
+Even though they can change color, Longfin Squid often exhibit a reddish hue.

 Longfin inshore squid are found in the Western Atlantic Ocean and have a geographic range from Newfoundland to the Gulf of Venezuela.
 North of Cape Hatteras, NC, Longfin Squid have a northerly summer migration inshore to shallow coastal waters and the continental shelf.
 In the fall and winter, the squid retreat south and offshore to the continental slope where they can be found at depths between 28 to 366 meters.
 During the day, adults stay near a sandy or muddy bottom and migrate vertically towards the surface at night.